alexfernandez/alexfernandez.github.io/2016/event-attendance.md

 so they filled up quickly,
 and the conversion rate would _fall_ to about 30%.

+Threatening to kill adorable baby animals if people failed to show up did not work for us either.
 The next logical step was to stop limiting attendance altogether.
+This has worked really well for us: no more empty chairs while people complain that they could not make a reservation.

 ### Dying From Success